zio/zio/docs/guides/tutorials/create-custom-logger-for-a-zio-application.md

 [ZScheduler-Worker-7] INFO zio-slf4j-logger - timestamp=2022-06-04T19:36:43.768256+04:30 level=INFO thread=zio-fiber-6 message="Application started!"
 ```

 It works!
-Now, our ZIO application is logging using SLF4J.
+Now, our ZIO application uses SLF4J for its logging backend.

 Similarly, we can bind our application to any other logging framework by adding the appropriate dependency to our `build.sbt` file:
-- slf4j-log4j12
+- `slf4j-log4j12`
-- slf4j-reload4j
+- `slf4j-reload4j`
-- slf4j-jdk14
+- `slf4j-jdk14`
-- slf4j-nop
+- `slf4j-nop`
-- slf4j-jcl
+- `slf4j-jcl`
-- logback-classic
+- `logback-classic`

 To switch to another logging framework, we need to provide one of the above dependencies instead of `slf4j-simple`.
-In the next section we will learn how to switch to the `reload4j` logging framework.
+In the next section, we will learn how to switch to the `reload4j` logging framework.

 ## Switching to the Reload4j Logging Framework